alco/gostart/README.md

 Those two behave a bit differently depending on whether you're building a command (a main package) or a simple package.

 When building a main package, the resulting executable will be placed in the current directory.
-Running `go install`, on the other hand, will build the source as usual and place the executable in `$GOPATH/bin`.
+Running `go install`, on the other hand, will build the source as usual and place the executable in `$GOPATH/bin` (unless you have `GOBIN` environment variable set, in which case resulting binary will be placed there).
 This has also been discussed in the [second question](#faq2).

 Running `go build` inside the directory of a simple package does not produce any binary.
 Building a package this way is used to verify that it compiles cleanly.
 In order to create a binary from package source, run `go install` inside the package's directory.
 As discussed in the [previous question](#faq5), this will create an _.a_ file inside `$GOPATH/pkg/<arch>` directory.
 Go tool will then be able to pick this binary when bulding other packages that import the current one.